newtriks/cssapi/README.md

 }
 ```

-If we supply a breakpoint name only, the query generated will target everything above that breakpoint, however there is much more that we can do here by using modifiers and offsets to hone in on a more specific range.
+If we supply a breakpoint name only, the query generated will target everything above that breakpoint, however, there is much more that we can do here by using modifiers and offsets to hone in on a more specific range.

 To target just the range between the named breakpoint and the next breakpoint we can use an `@` modifier: